Jobs at Sharp

-I am a newly graduated RN and I have begun to work as a nurse elsewhere (nursing home, other hospital, physician's office, etc.).
-Am I still eligible to apply for a new graduate position?
+I am a newly graduated RN and work as a nurse elsewhere.
+Am I still eligible to apply for a position?

-To be eligible for our new graduate program, you would have to have less than 12 months of experience as a nurse by the new graduate programs start date.
+To be eligible for our new graduate program, you would have to have less than 12 months of experience as a nurse by the program's start date.

 Do I need to resubmit my documents if I have already submitted them in the past 12 months?

 I'm a current Sharp employee.
 Do I need to apply through the New Graduate Nurse Residency Program?

 Sharp employees must complete the New Graduate Nurse Residency application process in order to be considered for a new grad position.

 Do I need to be a California resident to apply?

 No, out-of-state candidates are eligible for the program if they meet the position requirements.

 Can I apply for other RN positions, such as clinical nurse openings?